-Missed Period With Negative Pregnancy Test Result
+Missed Period with Negative Pregnancy Test Result

-It happens more times than you think, so if this is happening to you try not to panic just yet.
-For women who are trying to conceive the negative result could be heartbreaking.
-For women trying to avoid pregnancy the result could be pleasing.
-The reactions are different, yet the questions remain the same, “Why haven’t I started my period?” and “Why is this pregnancy test negative?”
+It happens more often than you might think, so if this happens to you, try not to panic.
+For women who are trying to conceive, a negative pregnancy test result can be heartbreaking, but for women trying to avoid pregnancy the same result will be pleasing.

 Why Haven’t I Started My Period?

-When a woman says her “period is late” she actually means her ovulation cycle is late, not the menstrual cycle.
-So, if you’ve made changes in your daily routine either physically or emotionally, it can throw off your cycle and cause you to miss a period.
-Other reasons could be:
+If you’ve made changes in your daily routine either physically or emotionally, it can throw off your cycle and cause you to miss a period.

 • Stopping or starting the usage of birth control